+As the weather warms, it is time to start thinking about a camping trip or three.
 There are plenty of campgrounds in Southern Arizona, but very few of them are where we would like to spend a pleasant weekend.
 Most have been turned into barren wastelands, devoid of trees or even brush.
-Here are 12 we can wholeheartedly recommend to our friends and family.
+Here are a dozen-plus that we can wholeheartedly recommend to our friends and family.
 Most of them are forested and some have lakes.
 They all have something unique and special about them.
 Here are our choices, in no special order of preference, with comments to help you decide what is right for you.

 - 1. Bonita Canyon in the Chiricahuas